University of Maryland Baltimore County

 At UMBC, students have the freedom to dig into the world around them as well as the support from professors to follow through with their ideas.
 UMBC students are curious, hands-on people who aren’t afraid to try new things.
 The result?
 Well-rounded students with the confidence to challenge ideas and the skills to change the world.

 Some of UMBC students’ most life-changing moments occur beyond campus.
 Many students discover new cultures and learn about global connectivity through Study Abroad.
 Others full semesters thinking big thoughts on Capitol Hill.
-Many students follow their academic passions to URCAD, the Undergraduate Research and Creative Achievement Day, to wow the community and fellow student researchers with their work.

 Service-Learning engages students in weekly service with a designated service placement.
 Through this sustained partnership, students build relationships with whom they serve.
 This collaboration gives students the opportunity to engage in formal and informal reflections of their service, allowing them to connect their service with their learning.
-Service-Learning is a connector program for various Shriver Center and UMBC initiatives.

 Some of UMBC’s students’ most life-changing moments occur beyond UMBC’s main campus in countries around the world.
 UMBC offers a wealth of opportunities to learn and serve abroad, and most students can even use their federal financial aid, institutional aid and scholarships, or state scholarships to fund study across the globe.

 Nonresident aliens: 4%